Gas Station EMV Liability Shift

 When the customer scans their card, the skimmer reads the data off it.
 The fraudster can then retrieve the skimmer and create a cloned card with the stored data.

-Visa has been leading the push for EMV adoption by shifting the fraud liability for transactions made without using EMV, with other card networks following suit (American Express, Discover, and MasterCard have moved their deadlines to April 16, 2021).
+Visa has been leading the push for EMV adoption by shifting the fraud liability for transactions made without using EMV, with other card networks following suit (American Express, Discover, and MasterCard also moved their deadlines, to April 16, 2021).

 The way for merchants to avoid liability is to upgrade to EMV chip readers at all points of sale and never process EMV-enabled cards by running them through a magnetic stripe reader.